Yazdi9/Video-Super-Resolution-ESRGAN/README.md

 ### Portable executable files (NCNN)

-You can simply run the following command (the Windows example, more information is in the README.md of each executable files):

 ```bash
 ./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png -n model_name
 ```

-We have provided five models:

-1. realesrgan-x4plus  (default)
-2. realesrnet-x4plus
-3. realesrgan-x4plus-anime (optimized for anime images, small model size)
-4. realesr-animevideov3 (animation video)

 You can use the `-n` argument for other models, for example, `./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png -n realesrnet-x4plus`